skylark-ee/ppc-messaging/README.md

 **`encryptMessage(clientId, publicKey, message)`**

 Encrypts the message using the provided public key.
 Embeds secret `clientId` in the message, which is used by the server to encrypt its response.
+Returns an object, with `contents` exposing the ciphertext, and `message_id` the generated internal message id.

 Example:
 ```javascript